stefanthoss/family-e-ink-dashboard/README.md

 1. On the server host, make sure that `docker` and `docker compose` are installed.

 2. Download the `docker-compose.yml` file from this repo and adjust the environment variables, see the section **Config Reference** below.
 If you are not sure how to get the ICS URL, refer to **How to get the ICS URL** below.
+You will also need to sign up for a [OpenWeather One Call API 3.0 key](https://openweathermap.org/api/one-call-3) which needs an account but is free for 1000 calls/day.

 3. Start up the server with `docker compose up -d`.
 You can check the logs with `docker compose logs -f` and ensure that there are no errors.